 If the sun's shining, it's time to get the paddling pool out!
 To make it more fun, seek out seashell and fish-shaped toys to put in there (real sea shells are lovely, but make sure they don't have sharp edges), and you can even use non-toxic water colouring (available in toy shops) to colour the water ocean blue.
 If you have a sandpit as well, place the pool near to it for a beach feel, so they can make sand castles too.

-Always make sure your child is supervised in the water - even a few inches can be dangerous if you're not there - and check the water temperature before putting them in, to make sure it's not too cold.
-On hot days ensure your little one has plenty of sun protection, including a parasol while they're sitting still.
+Always make sure your child is supervised in the water – even a few inches can be dangerous if you're not there – and check the water isn’t too hot or cold before putting them in.
+On hot days ensure your little one has plenty of sun protection for their sensitive skin, including a parasol while they're sitting still.

 Go camping in the garden

 There's something really appealing for toddlers about the idea of a little house of their own, and it's easy in the summer to help them play this game.
-If you have an easy-to-erect tent, put it up in the garden, or use an online tutorial to make an easy teepee with just a few dowels and a sheet or two.
+If you have an easy-to-erect tent, put it up in the garden, or peg some old sheets up between fences or trees to create a den.

 Then take out some plastic bowls and cups and help them make a pretend campfire, mix a mud pie, and serve their imaginary guests a fine campside dinner.
-They can make their 'bed' with leaves and grass and pretend a whole night has passed before it's time for tea.
+Bring out a blanket for cosy cuddling up by the “campfire”, washed in Fairy Non Bio Snuggly Soft Fabric Conditioner.
+It’s been 100% dermatologically tested for extra soft snuggles!

-If you have a path or driveway, you can get some coloured chalk and let them go wild with drawing on it.
+If you have a path, driveway or patio, you can get some coloured chalk and let them go wild drawing on it.
 They might want to draw a game, like hopscotch, or their family, or you could encourage them to draw a whole garden on the path, with colourful flowers and leaves.

-What outdoor activities do your tots and toddlers love?
+What outdoor activities do your tots and toddlers love to do?
 Share your ideas in the comments box below.